-Whilst the art of reflexology dates back to Ancient Egypt, India and China, this therapy was not introduced to the West until Dr William Fitzgerald developed 'Zone therapy'.
-He believed that reflex areas on the feet and hands were linked to other areas and organs of the body within the same zone.
+Whilst the art of reflexology dates back to Ancient Egypt, India and China, this therapy was not introduced to the West until Dr William Fitzgerald developed 'Zone therapy' who was pioneering in translating the reflex areas on the feet and hands were linked to other areas and organs of the body within the same zone for modern Reflexology.

-In the 1930's, Eunice Ingham further developed this zone theory into what is known as reflexology.
-Her opinion was that congestion or tension in any part of the foot is mirrored in the corresponding part of the body
+In the 1930's, Eunice Ingham developed this zone theory, whereby suggested congestion or tension in any part of the foot is mirrored in the corresponding part of the body.

 Vast anecdotal positive results Reflexology has exploded and further developed theoretically with some funded scientific methodology.
 There are inherent difficulties with scientifically controlling variables and Reflexology certainly needs more research, with it becoming even more accepted in medical Professions for it's positive effects.
 Furthermore most people who have tried it certainly enjoy it and most research studies do support the benefit of enhanced relaxation which we do know is a pre-requisite for healing.

 There has been a whole host of further work remaining mostly consistent with Ingham's theory, my treatments always including warming and waking all parts of the feet, (parts of leg depending on presenting condition) so the whole body is getting a pamper.
 However I also base my treatments largely from Moss Arnold's Chi medics work.
 He developed the 'anatomical reflection theory' that brings an even more accurate way of working, to access an imbalance very specifically and accurately with even more thorough understanding of the feet and how the feet work.

 Reflexology sections the feet into zones 1 - 5